Exciton radiative lifetimes in hexagonal diamond Ge and Si$_x$Ge$_{1-x}$ alloys: Methods

 where $m_0$ is the electron rest mass and $E_S$ is the energy of exciton $S$.
 Exciton dipole moments enter the radiative lifetime of state $S$ as given by \cite{Chen_PRB_2019,Jhalani_JPhysCondMat_2020},

 where $V$ is the simulation-cell volume, and $M_{\bot c},\,\varepsilon_{\bot c}$ and $M_{\| c},\,\varepsilon_{\| c}$ are the exciton mass and the optical dielectric constant for the in-plane and out-of-plane directions, respectively.
+The exciton effective masses entering Eq~(\ref{eq:tauS}) are approximated as the sum of the electron and hole effective masses along the corresponding crystallographic directions.
+The carrier effective masses are extracted from the DFT+$J$ band structure by fitting the band dispersion near the extrema using the \texttt{effmass} Python package \cite{Whalley2018}.
 The overall radiative lifetime of the material at temperature $T$ is further obtained through a thermal average on the excitonic states \cite{Palummo_NanoLett_2015},

 Eq.~(\ref{eq:tauS}) assumes a Maxwell–Boltzmann distribution of the exciton center-of-mass momenta (CMM), i.e. that CMM states are rapidly redistributed by scattering (phonons, disorder) so that the light cone remains thermally populated.
 Under this approximation $\tau_S(T)\propto T^{3/2}$, which formally vanishes as $T\rightarrow 0$.
 Yet, this low-temperature limit is not physical: once scattering into the light cone freezes out (below the light-cone energy scale, $\lesssim 1$~K), the model ceases to apply and the actual lifetime increases rather than going to zero, since excitons with zero CMM cannot radiatively recombine in 3D solids due to momentum conservation \cite{Chen_PRB_2019}.
 All temperatures considered here lie above this low-temperature crossover.
 We also note that radiative lifetimes computed within the IP approximation \cite{Delerue_PRB_1993,Rodl_PRM_2019,Fadaly_Nature_2020,Broderick_arXiv_2024} do not include this light-cone constraint and therefore remain finite as $T\rightarrow0$.
 The excitonic lifetimes evaluated here describe a different regime where momentum-conserving recombination is governed by the CMM distribution and exhibits the characteristic $T^{3/2}$ dependence.